-The 2021 ICC Women's T20 World Cup Africa Qualifier is a cricket tournament being played in Botswana in September 2021.
+The 2021 ICC Women's T20 World Cup Asia Qualifier is a cricket tournament being played in United Arab Emirates in November 2021.
 The matches are being played as Women's Twenty20 Internationals (WT20Is), with the top team progressing to the 2022 ICC Women's World Twenty20 Qualifier tournament.
-Botswana, Cameroon and Eswatini made their debuts at an ICC women's event.
-Malawi were originally named as taking part in the tournament, but they were replaced by Eswatini.
+Bhutan and Myanmar were originally scheduled to make their debuts at an ICC women's event.

-There will be two matches daily.
+There will be three matches daily.
 The matches will follow the T20 format.
 Each team will play 20 overs each, and the team with the most number of runs will win.

-As mentioned above, Botswana will play all their matches at their home ground.
-All the 15 matches of the competition will happen at the Botswana Cricket Association Oval 1 and Botswana Cricket Association Oval 2 in Gaborone.
+As mentioned above, United Arab Emirates will play all their matches at their home ground.
+All the 15 matches of the competition will happen at the ICC Academy Ground and ICC Academy Ground 2 in Dubai.